Parth099/Azure-Certs/ANS-C01/01 - VPC/02 - Public AWS.md

 - smallest is /24
 - 5 IPv4 and IPv6 ranges per account (cannot share between accounts)

+## Network Addres Translation

+Prior to the NAT Gateway, NAT was provided via a `NAT-Instance` which was an EC2 running Linux AMI.
+This approach is not suggested _anymore_.

+### NAT Gateway

+Consider two subnets $P_x$ (private) and $P$ (public).
+Now suppose all EC2 machines $M_i$ are deployed to $P_x$.

+If $M_i$ needed to connect to the internet we need to deploy a NAT Gateway to $P$.
+It is important here to understand that the NAT Gateway has a public address (provided by IGW) and a private address provided by the VPC.
+For internet connectivity, the RT of $P_x$ needs to forward all traffic to the NAT GW.

+Facts
+- AZ Resliant
+- 45 GBPS Bandwidth
+- Cost per GB cost
+- Elastics can be used
+  - this implies IP cannot change
+- No Security Groups on NAT Gateway Resource

+If your destination is S3/DynamoDB, you can use this `gateway-endpoint` resource: [AWS-Docs](https://docs.aws.amazon.com/vpc/latest/privatelink/gateway-endpoints.html).

 [^1]: We are not thinking about Private Endpoints
 [^2]: a.k.a Jumpbox